Layout Image

 I think the temperature of the water is also an issue of trust.
 You don’t want the water to be cold enough that it makes the horse dance around in evasion.
 If that is the case, the animal begins to realize that you are not a kind person, and it remains overly alert to see what else you might do that is thoughtless.
 That is a terrible relationship that spills over into everything else you do with the horse, both mounted and unmounted.
 No matter what the temperature of the air, the bath water should be comfortable and put the animal at ease.

 As for drinking water following a bath, either tepid or cool water is fine, but as a rule of thumb, let the horse have no more than half of the typical five-gallon bucket at first, then walk the horse in a large circle (some people walk all the way around the barn), allowing it to take a sip every time it approaches the bucket until it is no longer interested in drinking.
 The key thing here is to keep the horse moving as it is cooling down.
 A slow cool-down is always the smartest thing.
-Once the horse’s body temperature is cool to the touch, you can let the animal graze.
+As I mentioned earlier, once the horse’s body temperature is cool to the touch, you can let the animal graze.
 This is a nice reward for a horse that has finished a work session and allows the coat to completely dry.

 Top-notch Online Instruction: equestriancoach.com